-(iv) If the recipient EA household’s gross monthly income remains above the EA eligibility standard for a sustained and consecutive 90-day period from the date on which the household’s gross monthly income first exceeded the EA eligibility standard as noted in the over-income notice, the EA household will receive a termination notice specifying that the EA household’s shelter benefits will cease six months after the date of the over-income notice. (e) An EA household must escrow the amount of monthly gross income that exceeds the EA eligibility standard during the six-month period.
+(iv) If the recipient EA household’s gross monthly income remains above the Continuing EA Eligibility Standard for a sustained and consecutive 90-day period from the date on which the household’s gross monthly income first exceeded the Continuing EA Eligibility Standard as noted in the over-income notice, the EA household will receive a termination notice specifying that the EA household’s shelter benefits will cease six months after the date of the over-income notice. (e) An EA household must escrow the amount of monthly gross income that exceeds the Continuing EA Eligibility Standard during the six-month period.
 Extended EA benefits will be terminated prior to the end of the six-month period if the EA household fails to verify income, fails to escrow the total excess amount or withdraws some or all of the escrowed funds.
 The EA household may access the escrowed funds when the EA household moves into permanent housing or the EA household becomes ineligible for extended EA benefits.

-(f) Once the EA household's income exceeds the EA eligibility standard the income will not be reevaluated to determine EA eligibility.
+(f) Once the EA household's income exceeds the Continuing EA Eligibility Standard for a sustained and consecutive 90-day period the income will not be reevaluated to determine EA eligibility.

 (g) In extraordinary circumstances, the Associate Director or his or her designee may extend EA benefits beyond the six-month period.
 Extraordinary circumstances will be determined by the Department on a case-by-case basis.
 The loss of income alone will not constitute extraordinary circumstances.
 Verification substantiating the extraordinary circumstances must be submitted by the EA household.